stevegraham/twilio-rb/README.md

 This returns an instance of `Twilio::SMS` if a SMS message with the given SID was found, otherwise nil is returned

+# Subaccounts

+The Twilio REST API supports subaccounts that is discrete accounts owned by a master account. twilio-rb supports this too.

+To perform an operation on an account other than the master account you can pass in the subaccount sid

+<pre>Twilio::SMS.create :to => '+19175551234' :from => '+16465550000',
+  :body => 'This will be billed to a subaccount, sucka!' :account => 'ACXXXXXXXXXXXXXXXXXXXXXXXX'</pre>

+You can also pass in an object that responds to sid, i.e. an instance of Twilio::Account

+<pre>Twilio::SMS.create :to => '+19175551234' :from => '+16465550000',
+  :body => 'This TOO will be billed to a subaccount, sucka!' :account => my_subaccount_object</pre>

 # Building TwiML documents

 A TwiML document is an XML document.
 The best way to build XML in Ruby is with Builder, and so it follows that we should use builder for TwiML. `Twilio::TwiML.build` behaves like builder except element names are capitalised for you and attributes are camelized for you as well.
 This is so you may continue to write beautiful code.